nikaakin/configs-and-commands/README.md

 # configs-and-commands

-Some useful config files and custom commands to setup linux environment.
+Some config files and custom commands to setup linux environment.

 ## Usage: